‘Chummy’ UK-UAE links could stifle efforts to free detained Briton, warns family

 “The family has demonstrated great strength and resilience over many years under very difficult circumstances indeed.”

-She confirmed her colleague Hamish Falconer, the minister for the Middle East, had written to Sheikh Mohammed bin Rashid al Maktoum, the ruler of Dubai, to repeat the Government’s interest in the case.
+She confirmed her colleague Hamish Falconer, the minister for the Middle East, had written to Sheikh Mohammed bin Rashid al Maktoum, the ruler of Dubai and vice president and prime minister of the UAE, to repeat the Government’s interest in the case.

 She said although the Government cannot interfere in other countries’ judicial systems, “this case remains a priority for the FCDO (Foreign, Commonwealth and Development Office)”, adding “our officials and ministers will continue to support Mr Cornelius and his family as best we can”.